guanyu127/SeamPainter/README.md

-# SeamPainter: Learning to Paintaround Cutting Seam for Image Stitching
+# SeamPainter: Learning to Paint around Cutting Seam for Image Stitching